epaschke/Battleship/README.md

 Backend: Java, Spring Boot, JPAA/Hibernate, and Postgres

 ## Project Layout
 Frontend code can be found in the [resources/static](src/main/resources/static) folder.
-Backend routes are defined in the [controller](src/main/java/emma/battleship/controller) folder and schema definitions are in the [model] (src/main/java/emma/battleship/model) folder.
+Backend routes are defined in the [controller](src/main/java/emma/battleship/controller) folder and schema definitions are in the [model](src/main/java/emma/battleship/model) folder.

 ![placing_ships](placing_ships.png)
 Players can click beginning and end points of ships to place them.